5 Best Tactics For Real Estate Lead Generation

 For real estate, the best review portals you can leverage for social proof include:

-By proudly displaying social proof on your website, you’re showing your leads what kind of results you’ve accomplished for your previous customers and what makes you so trustworthy as a realtor.
+By proudly displaying social proof on your website, focusing on digital experiences you’re showing your leads what kind of results you’ve accomplished for your previous customers and what makes you so trustworthy as a realtor.

 The reason social proof works so well is because we’re psychologically predisposed to do something when we know others have done it too.
 This applies to making purchases and any other type of behavior too.